RPJ. Where to begin?

 “Ha!” my wife would no doubt exclaim, were she to read this page.
 Really, though, RPJ is fairly simple by the standards of tabletop roleplaying games, falling somewhere in between D&D 5th Edition and older D&D games, or on par with Warhammer 40K Roleplay or (perhaps) Shadowrun.

-The basic action is roll 4d6, add a skill level, add an attribute bonus, and that mechanic is used to resolve nearly everything.
+The basic action is roll 2d6, add a skill level, and add an attribute bonus.
+That mechanic is used to resolve nearly everything.
 It takes fewer dice than the old Star Wars d6 system or even D&D, plays more simply than GURPS, and comes with two (at present) ready-made modules.

 Furthermore, first-party RPJ modules come with a selection of cheat sheets and automatic tools which ease the transition to RPJ from other roleplaying game systems, both at character creation and in moment-to-moment gameplay.

-In RPJ, you roll 4d6, and when you roll multiple dice, you get a bell curve.
+In RPJ, you roll 2d6, and when you roll multiple dice, you get a distribution of results where the average is more likely than the outliers.
 Most of the time, you perform at your level, with the occasional push beyond your abilities or fumble beneath them—frequently enough to be narratively interesting, but not so frequently that the game becomes a story about your luck on dice rolls.

 History and Other Background